myqian02/spw-shadownet/README.md

 # SPW-ShadowNet

-SPW-ShadowNet: A Soft Prior-Guided Wavelet Attention Network for End-to-End Shadow Removal
+SPW-ShadowNet: A Soft Prior-Guided Wavelet Attention Network for End-to-End Shadow Removal.

 This repository contains the overview and experimental results for the paper **"SPW-ShadowNet: A Soft Prior-Guided Wavelet Attention Network for End-to-End Shadow Removal"**, which is currently under review.

+We employ wavelet features to achieve soft prior modeling to guide shadow removal, achieving an optimal trade-off between speed and accuracy.

 > **Note on Code Availability**: The source code will be made publicly available immediately upon the paper's acceptance.
 Thank you for your interest and patience!
 >